 The tourism boom in Nepal, as in other countries, has had a mixed blessing.
-It has generated a sizeable share of Nepal’s foreign currency revenue, but few people in the tourist destinations have experienced an improvement in their standard of living.
+It has generated a sizable share of Nepal’s foreign currency revenue, but few people in the tourist destinations have experienced an improvement in their standard of living.
 Do’s And Don’ts must follow some of rules in Nepal because Nepal has various cultures and their own believe.
 Nepalese need to respect to clients In fact, for many communities, the influence of visitors has come at a considerable cost.
 In numerous places, trekking groups have left littered trails and degraded forests in their wake.
 Against this alarming backdrop, the practice of Ecotourism has been gaining increased momentum – both in Nepal and around the World.
 This alternative type of tourism seeks not only to preserve the environment and culture of a tourist destination, but also to be of benefit to the local population….
 By fostering environmental awareness, both among locals and visitors and by linking tourism to social and economic development, it is possible to preserve the natural and cultural heritage of an area through the promotion of sustainable tourism This not only enhances the positive experience of those on holiday, it also helps to increase the standard of living of the local residents.

 Follow it when you are in Nepal: